Upcoming September 27, 2026 • 8:00 PM UTC

 📝 Mission Description

-### Falcon Heavy to Launch NASA's Nancy Grace Roman Space Telescope in 2026
+Falcon Heavy Set to Launch NASA's Nancy Grace Roman Space Telescope in 2026

-On October 31, 2026, SpaceX's Falcon Heavy rocket is scheduled to lift off from Kennedy Space Center, carrying NASA's Nancy Grace Roman Space Telescope into orbit.
-This mission represents a pivotal step in advancing our understanding of the cosmos, blending cutting-edge telescope technology with proven heavy-lift launch capabilities.
-Named after NASA's first chief astronomer, the Roman telescope builds on the legacy of the Hubble Space Telescope while expanding its scope to tackle some of astronomy's most profound questions.
+On October 31, 2026, SpaceX's Falcon Heavy rocket is scheduled to lift off, carrying NASA's Nancy Grace Roman Space Telescope into orbit.
+This mission represents a pivotal step in advancing our understanding of the universe, combining cutting-edge telescope technology with one of the most powerful launch vehicles in operation today.

 ℹ️ Official Details